Equal Opportunities Policy Fill out the template

 • excluding a person from opportunities

-What are the prerequisites of an equal opportunity policy?
+What are the prerequisites of the policy?

 It is also useful for employers to hold other relevant policy documents which may be read in conjunction with and may refer to the equal opportunities policy.
 For example, this may include:

-How long should an equal opportunities policy last?
+How long should the policy last?

-An equal opportunities policy can remain in place indefinitely.
+The policy can remain in place indefinitely.
 However, it is important to make sure that the policy is reviewed and kept up to date, as appropriate.
 Should the policy be revised or altered, these revisions and alterations must be communicated to employees at the earliest opportunity.

-What must an equal opportunities policy contain?
+What must the policy contain?

-An equal opportunities policy will provide:
+The policy will provide:

 • a statement on the general purpose of the policy